adityamiddha/skin/TROUBLESHOOTING.md

 ## ESLint Conflicts During Build

-If you encounter ESLint conflicts during the build process, especially on platforms like Render, try the following solutions:
+If you encounter ESLint conflicts during the build process, especially on platforms like Render or Vercel, try the following solutions:

 ### Problem: ESLint Plugin Conflicts